alttch/eva3/doc/sfa/sfa_framework.rst

 eva_sfa_start_rule_monitor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the initialization succeeds, you may additionally start reloading of the
+After the initialization succeeds, you may additionally start reloading the
 :doc:`decision rules</lm/decision_matrix>`.
 The following function is not
 called by init/start and you should call it separately: